Dorset Mind Full Privacy Notice

 Rights to access

 You have various rights in respect of the personal information we hold about you – these are set out in more detail below.
-If you wish to exercise any of these rights or make a complaint, you can do so by contacting our Data team at Dorset Mind; 8 Stratfield Saye, 20-22 Wellington Road, Bournemouth, by email at email@example.com and by phone on 01202 315329.
+If you wish to exercise any of these rights or make a complaint, you can do so by contacting our Data team at Dorset Mind; 8 Stratfield Saye, 20-22 Wellington Road, Bournemouth or by email at [email protected] .
 You can also make a complaint to the data protection supervisory authority, the Information Commissioner’s Office, https://ico.org.uk/:

 - Access to your personal information: You have the right to request access to a copy of the personal information that we hold about you, along with information on what personal information we use, why we use it, who we share it with, how long we keep it for and whether it has been used for any automated decision making.
 You can make a request for access free of charge.
 Please make all requests for access in writing, and provide us with evidence of your identity.